 The German language is, similarly to most languages, a challenging yet rewarding thing to learn.
-Just like every new language, it comes with its easy parts and its hard parts.
 Depending on your native language, you might find yourself struggling with certain elements more than others.
 For predominantly English-speaking audiences, oftentimes the challenges faced include unfamiliar symbols, pronunciations in unfamiliar areas of the mouth and throat, and silent letters in words that an English speaker would assume need to be verbalised.
 Native English speakers might also be surprised to discover there are letters in the German alphabet that don’t exist in English – the most famous one being the letter ß, which many English speakers may be intimidated by.
 Once you master the pronunciation, your German friends will be so impressed and invite you to have some bier.
 Cheers!

 German Pronunciation: The German Alphabet

 Similar to the English language, German has 26 letters in their alphabet that correspond to a through z in English.

 However, unlike the English language, German has three additional vowels known as the umlauts in English and die umlaute in German.
 The German alphabet pronunciation is a bit different.